- The Lab houses a Techno Isel 3-axis CNC router with a tool changer

-To use the CNC Router, first schedule an orientation with the Lab Manager or Mechanician and come with a digital model file for review.
+To use the CNC Router, first schedule an orientation with the Lab Manager or Mechanician and if possible provide with a digital model file for review.
 The CNC has a 4’ x 8’ bed size.
-Height limitations are more complicated and may vary depending upon project dimensions, tool choice, and tool path design; these are covered in detail during a special CNC orientation.
-A CNC job has five steps and may require separate appointments for each one.
+Height limitations for the stock/model are more complicated and may vary depending upon project dimensions, tool choice, and tool path design; these are covered in detail during a special CNC orientation.
+A CNC job has five steps and may require two to three consultations to complete.

-Bits: Most all commonly used bits will be provided by the DFL, except for 1/4" up and down bits which are available in the CED Materials Store.
+Bits: Most all commonly used bits will be provided by the DFL.
 For unique cuts, specialty bits may be suggested along with ideas on where to purchase them.